WaseurGIT/WaseurGIT/README.md

 <h3 align="left">Hi 👋!
 My name is Md.
-Waseur Rahman and I'm a passionate front end web developer, from Dhaka, Bangladesh.
+Waseur Rahman and I'm a passionate Front-End Web Developer, from Dhaka, Bangladesh.
 Currently I am studying in Bangladesh University of Business and Technology(BUBT).</h3>

 ###